Eligibility for Reasonable Housing Accommodations

-By law, students with a disability do not have to self-disclose or register with the Office of Disabled Student Services (DSS) or the Office of Housing and Residential Life.
-If, on the other hand a student is seeking housing accommodations or adjustments, he/she must contact the Office of Housing and Residential Life during the established time period to request services or accommodations for the upcoming academic year.
-All housing accommodations are determined on a case-by-case basis by the Office of Housing and Residential Life.
+By law, students with a disability do not have to self-disclose or register with the Center for Access and Success (CAS) or Housing and Residential Education.
+If, on the other hand a student is seeking housing accommodations or adjustments, he/she must contact the Housing Office during the established time period to request services or accommodations for the upcoming academic year.
+All housing accommodations are determined on a case-by-case basis by Housing and Residential Education.

 A Student requesting housing accommodations must: